girl in computer lab

 If you embrace academic challenge and want to solve real-real-world problems, electrical engineering will enable you to create what’s next.
 Help create a world of expanded automation and a trillion-sensor economy driven by the capture, storage, processing, interpreting, and transmission of signals and data.

-Careers in Electrical Engineering
+Careers in Computer Engineering

 While electrical engineers work across every industry, the power generation business is a good example of how your broad B.S. in Electrical Engineering degree can lead to future specialization.
 Within power, graduates specialize as relay protection, communications, substation, distribution and transmission engineers, and work for electric utility or consulting firms.